Infinite connected sums, K-area and positive scalar curvature: Uniformly finite homology, bounded de Rham cohomology and

-As remarked in the Introduction, Block and Weinberger \cite{BW} have defined a bound\-ed geometry (in fact, coarse) invariant homology $H^{uf}_0$, the so-called {\it uniformly finite homology} in degree zero.
-If $Y\in\bg_n$ then $S\subset Y$ defines a class $[S]\in H^{uf}_0(Y)$ if $S$ is locally uniformly finite (see the Introduction).
+As mentioned in the Introduction, Block and Weinberger \cite{block1992aperiodic} have defined a bound\-ed geometry (in fact, coarse) invariant homology $H^{\rm uf}_0$, the so-called {\it uniformly finite homology} in degree zero.
+If $Y\in\bg_n$ then $S\subset Y$ defines a class $[S]\in H^{\rm uf}_0(Y)$ if $S$ is locally uniformly finite.
+Our aim here is to extend Whyte's obstruction to $Y\sharp_SM$ in case the attached manifold satisfies $K_{\rm area}(M)=+\infty$.
+For this we need the appropriate notion of $K$-area for objects in $\bg_{2k}$.